Trump indicted over efforts to overturn 2020 election

 In December, the House Jan.
 6 Committee wrapped up its own investigation into the riot at the Capitol and recommended criminal charges against the former president.

+“Since the attack on our Capitol, the department of Justice has remained committed to ensuring accountability for those criminally responsible for what happened that day.
+This case is brought consistent with that commitment, and our investigation of other individuals continues,” Smith said.

-If Trump is indicted, it would be the third criminal indictment against the former president.
+This is the third criminal indictment against the former president.
 He was first indicted in April by Manhattan District Attorney Alvin Bragg for falsifying business records.
 He faces 34 counts in that case.

 The second was delivered in June, related to Trump’s retention of classified documents after his presidency.
 Trump faces 37 counts of mishandling classified documents.